Seasonal Planning for Ireland Travel

 Music Festivals: Westport Folk and Bluegrass Festival (Sligo), Sea Sessions Surf & Music Festival (Donegal), Longitude (Dublin)

-Fall (September through October)
+Ireland in Fall (September to October)

 Beginning in September, Ireland's colors begin to change.
 Trees and hillsides are bathed in rust and gold, temperatures drop to the low 50s F, and the summer crowds depart.
 An ideal way to take advantage of these pleasant conditions is with a village-to-village walk.
 Walking routes in Ireland take anywhere from 3-11 days, traversing remote scenery best enjoyed on foot.
 See our Ultimate Guide to Multi-Day Walks in Ireland for more.